-Using Forklift & Eye Bolt
+Using Forklift & Eye Bolts

-- 1. Use forklift to move crate to a prepared location, then remove care from shipping pallet. - 2.
+- 1. Use forklift to move crate to a prepared location, then remove crate from shipping pallet. - 2.
 Unbolt bandsaw from pallet. - 3.
-Install eye bolt.
-Make sure it is threaded all the way in, then place lifting hook through eye bolt (see Figure 15) and lift bandsaw slowly with forklift just enough to clear pallet.
+Install eye bolts.
+Make sure they are threaded all the way in, then place lifting hooks through eye bolts (see Figure 15) and lift bandsaw slowly with forklift just enough to clear pallet.

 Figure 15.
-Lifting location.
+Lifting locations.